-This method involves removing fat liposuccion from areas where there is an excess of fat, then re -injecting it into the area requiring volume.
+This method involves removing fat by liposuction dfrom areas where there is an excess of fat, then re -injecting it into the area requiring volume.
 This is performed during the same surgery under general anaesthesia.

 The rate of engraftment varies between 50 and 70%, which means that we must inject more fat than necessary in theory to achieve the desired volume (overcorrection).
 To be a candidate for lipomodelage you must have a “reserve” of sufficient fat.

-For large volume increases, several sessions of lipomodeling can be performed several months apart.
+For large volume increases, several sessions of lipomodelling can be performed several months apart.

 The advantage of this technique is the natural and definitive characteristic of the fat injections.
 The result is permanent after the partial reduction phase is completed.
 However, the volume of fat grafted will fluctuate with any significant weight change.